-1. What was the first album you remember buying with your own money?
+1. Do you guys remember the first album you bought with your own money?

-4. When was the last time you did something for the first time?
+2. When is the last time you did something for the first time?

 S: That's a really good question.
 Ummm, we played Canmore. <laughs>

 N: Yesterday I was out hiking and came across a cougar that had crawled up and died in this cave and was frozen solid in the back of this cave.
 It has icicles coming from the ceiling of the cave down over it.
 There's been a cold-snap for the last month and so there's this rock-solid cougar in a cave that we came across.
 That's the first time I've done that.Read More